nibyou/docker/README.md

 # Dockerfiles and docker-compose.ymls for Nibyou's Services

 This repository includes the docker configuration files used to run our services.
-Some services also have their own `Dockerfile`s, which will not be copied to this repo.
+Some services also have their own `Dockerfile`s, which will not be copied to this repo but live in the respective repos of the services themselves.

 To get started, here is a small tutorial on how to install docker and docker-compose on Ubuntu 20.04 LTS, which our servers currently run on.